 Also, it does not always become clear if results from animal studies will be the same for people (humans) when they are exposed to the same substance.
 The form of exposure also becomes relevant here.
 For instance, the effects of a substance when it is inhaled, may not be the same if it were to be applied to the skin.

 For safety reasons, it is usual practice to assume that exposures leading to Cancer in animals can largely be responsible for causing Cancer in humans too.
-While it is virtually impossible to predict an exact dosage at which exposure can lead to Cancer, it is a commonly accepted notion that lowering human exposure to these substances will reduce the risk of devloping Cancer.
+While it is virtually impossible to predict an exact dosage at which exposure can lead to Cancer, it is a commonly accepted notion that lowering human exposure to these substances will reduce the risk of developing Cancer.

 Another way in which scientists classify carcinogens is via epidemiologic studies, which basically study the known impact of substances on human populations to identify factors that might contain a link to cancer.
 And while these studies are useful, they have their own limits.
 Unlike lab animals, humans do not live inside controlled environments.

-At any given point of time, we are continously exposed to many different substances, including the things we encounter at work, school, or home; in the food we eat; and in the air we breathe.
+At any given point of time, we are continuously exposed to many different substances, including the things we encounter at work, school, or home; in the food we eat; and in the air we breathe.
 It is highly unlikely for someone to have perfect recall over exactly what un-natural substance they have been exposed to, when interrogated by researchers.
-Add to that the fact that it usually takes decades before a Carcinogen can cause the number of mutatons necessary to spiral into Cancer.
+Add to that the fact that it usually takes decades before a Carcinogen can cause the number of mutations necessary to spiral into Cancer.
 Therefore, linking specific substance studies to Cancer, is a difficult pursuit.

 Scientists combine results from both types of studies to arrive at a reasonable assumption that a specific substance can cause Cancer in humans.
 When this evidence is strong enough to be conclusive, they label it a Carcinogen.
 When the evidence is compelling but inconclusive, they are classified as ‘Probable Carcinogens’.